blankworker1/AA/NED.md

 Number of NEDs: 6 (one per advisory area)

-Decision making process: Equal voting rights among NEDs.
+Decision-making Function: Equal voting rights among NEDs.
 They act as a non binding collective advisory voice on governance and artistic decisions, in support of the company Director.

 Artistic Function: Each NED is a participant in the conceptual artwork, their advisory role forming part of the mythos